Escalante Grand Staircase UT 4/23-27/2025

 -

-Burgeon Alpha 60 hoodie.
+Senchi Alpha 60 hoodie.
 Doubles as my midlayer and my sleep shirt.
+I can layer my wind or rain jacket over this to provide passive warmth.

 oz1